GustavoEliseu/MyPokedexApp/README.md

 # Complete Pokemon Pokedex <br>

 This is a personal android app project that utilizes Apollo with the GraphQL pokeApi to fill a pokedex with Palette to get the pokemon colors.
-I'm dividing this project in 3 parts:
+Due to severe back pain the progress in this project is going to be slow.

 <p align="center">
   <img src="https://github.com/GustavoEliseu/MyPokedexApp/assets/30469845/47b093bf-3540-46af-8b8f-3d0af269cefd"/><br>